gordonmike/Projects/README.md

 ## 📫 Contact

-For questions or suggestions, feel free to reach out via GitHub or email.
+For questions or suggestions, feel free to reach out via GitHub or email at **affankabir@gmail.com**

 ---